taichi-dev/taichi_benchmark/mpm/README.md

 code,
 Taichi automatically parallelizes the outermost for-loops.
 Consequently, the code is more concise and easier to read.
+Note that the CUDA implementation utilizes Eigen matrix and vector data type to benefit from its concise syntax.
+Both the CUDA and Taichi implementation utilize L1 cache instead of explicitly control shared memory.

 ## Evaluation
 We conduct performance evaluation on the following device.